Gefilte fish: Jewish

 Among religiously observant Jews, gefilte fish has become a traditional Shabbat food to avoid borer, which is one of the 39 activities prohibited on Shabbat outlined in the Shulchan Aruch.
 Borer, literally "selection/choosing", would occur when one picks the bones out of the fish, taking "the chaff from within the food".

-A less common belief is that fish are not subject to ayin ra'a ("evil eye") because they are submerged while alive, so that a dish prepared from several fish varieties brings good luck.
+A less common belief is that fish are not subject to ayin harah ("evil eye") because they are submerged while alive, so that a dish prepared from several fish varieties brings good luck.
 Moreover, because submersion in the water protects the fish from the evil eye, in the Middle East, fish "became popular for amulets and miscellaneous good luck charms.
 In Eastern Europe, it even became a name, Fishel, an optimistic reflection that the boy would be lucky and protected."

-Gefilte fish is often eaten on the Sabbath.
-However, on Sabbath, separating bones from meat, as well as cooking, are forbidden by rabbinical law.
+Gefilte fish is often eaten on Shabbat.
+However, on Shabbat, separating bones from meat, as well as cooking, are forbidden by rabbinical law.
 So usually, the dish is prepared the day before and served cold or at room temperature.
-With gefilte fish being a Sabbath dinner staple, and the commandment in Genesis for fish to be "fruitful and multiply, and fill the waters in the seas", fish at Sabbath meals took on the patina of an aphrodisiac, the sages believing that "the intoxicating [fish] odor on the Sabbath table would encourage couples to 'be fruitful and multiply'—which in Jewish tradition is encouraged on Friday night."
-Moreover, dag, the Hebrew word for fish, has the numerical value of seven, the day of the Sabbath, further underscoring the serving of fish on that day.
-However, since Jewish law forbids the separating of the flesh of fish from its bones, pre-made fish cakes such as gefilte fish obviate the need to perform such separation, thus making a preparation such as gefilte fish a regular Sabbath staple, and the perfect vehicle for the requisite fish aphrodisiac.
+With gefilte fish being a Shabbat dinner staple, and the commandment in Genesis for fish to be "fruitful and multiply, and fill the waters in the seas", fish at Shabbat meals took on the patina of an aphrodisiac, the sages believing that "the intoxicating [fish] odor on the Shabbat table would encourage couples to 'be fruitful and multiply'—which in Jewish tradition is encouraged on Friday night."
+Moreover, dag, the Hebrew word for fish, has the numerical value of seven, the day of Shabbat, further underscoring the serving of fish on that day.
+However, since Jewish law forbids the separating of the flesh of fish from its bones, pre-made fish cakes such as gefilte fish obviate the need to perform such separation, thus making a preparation such as gefilte fish a regular Shabbat staple, and the perfect vehicle for the requisite fish aphrodisiac.